Michigan Expungement Lawyers

 - Serve your application by sending copies in the mail.

 - Prepare for a hearing in front of a judge.
 Our attorneys will guide you through this important step.

 - Make a good impression on your court date.

 Experienced Expungement Attorneys

 When you’re ready for a fresh start and a clean slate our experienced Michigan expungement attorneys can help.
 We’ll do everything in our power to get your criminal record sealed and out of the public’s view.
 This can open up opportunities for your employment, housing, education and future.

-The Right Michigan Expungement Attorneys for Your Case
+The Right Michigan Expungement Lawyers for Your Case

 This is your shot at wiping your Michigan criminal record clean.
 Don’t waste it by standing idly by and waiting for automatic expungement.
 Or worse, don’t risk applying on your own and getting it wrong.
 Choose the right Michigan expungement lawyers to help you understand Michigan’s Clean Slate law.
 Together, we’ll work to set aside your public criminal record.

 Contact Our Royal Oak Attorneys Today